 Now knowing a bit more about the different types, you can see that all three share many traits, making it hard for us to always know exactly what is going on.
 As a therapist, I have learned that many of us do not have strong self-insight making it hard for therapists to give a proper diagnosis.
 I always tell my clients to begin tracking their moods to help build self-insight.
 A great app to do this with is Daily-O. This will allow you to track how you feel everyday, look for patterns, and overall learn more about yourself, your feelings, and your mood.

-There are many different options for depression including counseling and medication.
+There are many different treatments for depression including depression counseling and medication.
 The combination of both is always the most helpful, but if you are weary on medication, a good place to start would be counseling and to see if it helps.
 If it does not, or does not help significantly, then it may be time to think about taking some medication and make an appointment with a psychiatrist.

 Outside of counseling, there are many different things you can do in your life to help you cope.
 Journaling is a great way to help you get your feelings out so you do not keep them bottled up inside.